Ptujec/LaunchBar/Search-Maps/README.md

 <img src="02.jpg" width="784"/>

-Starting with the destination is another option, especially if you want to take advantage of the suggestion feature.
+If you want to take advantage of the suggestion feature for your destination you can start your query with the destination followed by the word "from".
+If you do that you will notice that the action will default to the current location if you don't specify a source location.

 ## Setup